dverbovyi/angular-heremaps/README.md

 ```

 #####add config provider:
-Before, you should register [here](https://developer.here.com/) and take your app credentials:
+Before, you should register [here](https://developer.here.com/plans/api/consumer-mapping) and get your app id.
+Then pass it below

 ```javascript
     angular.module('exampleModule')